nichanank/nichanank-lumen/content/posts/2018-10-12---Scalability-pt-2-state-channels-counterfactual-instantiation.md

 tags:
   - "Blockchain"
   - "Scalability"
-description: "As a follow on to my previous post on scalability and sidechains I thought it would make sense to give state channels a closer look.
-This article introduces some core ideas and features of state channels, explores current techniques for generalized state channels, and current challenges and limitations.
+description: "As a follow on to my previous post on scalability and sidechains, this article introduces some core ideas and features of state channels.
+We explore techniques for generalized state channels, and current challenges and limitations.
 By the end, you’ll hopefully have a better understanding of state channels and the implications of having a generalized framework for them."
 socialImage: "/media/image-2.jpg"
 ---